 You may also try long pressing the ‘EXIT’ button on your remote control.

-Another thing to try is to press the Cursor Arrows ‘Up’ then ‘Down’ on your remote control, and unplug power.
+Another thing to try is to press the Cursor Arrows ‘Up’ then ‘Down’ on your remote control, and unplug the power.
 Then plug it back in.

 If you’re still unable to get rid of the problem, you might want to try resetting your TV.
 Consult the TV’s operation manual to learn how to do this.